 We have called him “Tim, the preacher man”, “Officer Tim”, and “Chief” to name a few of his nicknames. :) At 7 years old I have seen him confidently speak his testimony at his baptism for the whole church to see and hear.
 It’s as though he’s not intimidated by age or who is watching.
 He knows his words hold value.

 Later that year, his teacher suggested that he read the narration for the church nativity because she saw something in Tim that we see too.
 He quickly accepted.

 There is an ache in my boy’s heart to tell the truth… Even when he gets in trouble for it.
-Recently, he took his sister’s keychain that was used to win an award.
-Instead of quietly saying sorry, he said it in a venue that I could hear, so he would receive the just response.
-He even reminds me if he was penalized for something and I forget.
-He’s not concerned about getting away with things; he wants to learn and not make the same mistakes.
+He goes out of his way to remind me if he was supposed to be penalized for something but I forgot to follow through.
+He’s not concerned about getting away with things; but wants to learn from his mistakes.

 Whoever walks in integrity walks securely, but he who makes his ways crooked will be found out.

 Being able to do what is right despite the consequences takes grit.
 Tim does not calculate the situation like most people.
 He doesn’t weigh the situation based on people’s reactions.
 He assesses the situation based on what he feels is right or wrong, and with a strong horn, he boldly, and unrelentingly shares the convictions on his heart.